peter-daly/clean_ioc/docs/decorators.md

 !!! question "Why use a different decorator pattern?.
 This looks like Java"

-    Python class decorators wither mutate or wrap the decorated class in order to add new dependencies to the decorators it would have to dynamically change the the classes __init__ function, but since we can define a separate  Service Type from the Implementation Type changing the `__init__` method just becomes messy.
+    Python class decorators either mutate or wrap the decorated class in order to add new dependencies to the decorators it would have to dynamically change the the classes __init__ function, but since we can define a separate  Service Type from the Implementation Type changing the `__init__` method just becomes messy.
     In Clean IoC we decorate the instance rather than the class itself, this has the following advantages.

-    1. It allows the decorators to have their own dependencies that are registered within the container
+    1. It allows the decorators to have their own dependencies that are registered within the container.
-    2. It allows you to focus on decorating the abstract type rather then the implementation type
+    2. It allows you to focus on decorating the abstract type rather then the implementation type.
     3. When we just register an instances, it can also be decorated.
-    4. Allows us to selectively apply decorators
+    4. Allows us to selectively apply decorators.

 !!! question "Are you suggesting that python should change how it traditionally does decoration for cross cutting concerns?"

     Nope.
-When adding cross cutting concerns to classes and functions in python, traditional python decorators can work fantastically.
+When adding cross cutting concerns to classes and functions in python, traditional python decorators work fantastically.
 It's also not a case of one or the other.
 For example if you want to register `dataclasses` and also add decorators instance of those classes you can absolutely do that.

 ```python